Adige-Calculations/GNU-Linux-handbook/src/preface.md

 # Preface
 -----------------------------------------------------------

-This handbook contains documentation on using GNU/Linux systems, common workflows, how to get started and more as you dive deeper.
+This handbook contains documentation on using GNU/linux® systems, common workflows, and more as you dive deeper.
+It is intended to support a medium-advanced  GNU/linux® user during the usage of the software.
 It acts as a guide for doing some really neat things.
-However, keep in mind it should be seen as a co-pilot for your workflow, instead of a place to study on.
+However, keep in mind it should be seen as a co-pilot for your workflow, instead of a place to study on, it is designed to be used via keywords search.

-This handbook is intended to support a medium-advanced GNU/linux® user during the usage of the software.
-It provides commands, explanations, and extension that we find useful during our workflow here in Adige, and it is designed to be used via keywords search.
-This allows you to enrich or resolve a problem in the shortest possible time.

 --------------------------------------------------------------